Learn hypnotherapy skills │ The ideal course for beginners

 Next, you’ll learn about hypnosis myths and misconceptions.
-This is important, because your hypnotherapy clients will sometimes come to you with unrealistic or unhelpful expectations about hypnosis and what they think is going to happen.
+This is important, because your hypnotherapy clients will sometimes come to you with unrealistic or unhelpful expectations about hypnotherapy and what they think is going to happen.
 These common myths are often based on the media’s often sensational portrayal of hypnosis in TV shows and movies.
 Getting any myths dealt with before a hypnotherapy session is an integral part of the pre-session process and will ensure that your session runs as smoothly as possible!

-We then come onto the conscious and subconscious mind, giving you a brief overview of how your mind works and how hypnosis works with the mind, as well as a brief history of hypnosis, taking you back to 4,000+ years ago to the ancient sleep temples of Egypt, all the way through to hypnosis in the modern world.
+We then come onto the conscious and subconscious mind, giving you an overview of how your mind works and how hypnosis works with the mind, as well as a brief history of hypnosis, taking you back to 4,000+ years ago to the ancient sleep temples of Egypt, all the way through to hypnosis in the modern world.
 It’s a great idea to get an understanding of the history of hypnosis, because many of the highly effective hypnosis approaches and therapy techniques that we use today were developed many years ago!

 Hypnotic phenomena, what does that mean?
 Well, it refers to the many different interesting things that you can get clients to experience using hypnosis.
 There are phenomena relating to the client’s subjective experience of time and that let them re-experience past events, phenomena that effect memory, that change physical sensations, there are movement-based phenomena (such as automatic writing), hallucinations, and post-hypnotic suggestion (which means having your client respond to your suggestions after the hypnotherapy session has concluded).